 Do I need to include a Mental Health Care Plan (MHCP) with the referral?

-It is helpful for our clinicians to have a Mental Health Care Plan (MHCP) included with the referral.
-This provides us with the flexibility to treat the client under MBS if their presentation is more suited to the Medicare funding criteria.
+No, an MHCP is not essential.
+However, it is helpful for our clinicians to have a Mental Health Care Plan (MHCP) or a Chronic Disease Management Plan (formerly EPC plan) included with the referral.
+This provides our clinicians with a holistic view of the individual’s health and wellbeing and the flexibility to treat the individual under MBS if their presentation is more suited to the Medicare funding criteria.

-- Once we receive the mental health referral, we will triage the referral and send a confirmation letter to the referring GP.
+- Once we receive the referral, we triage the referral and send a confirmation letter to the referring GP.

-- Our Triage and Assessment officer will arrange an appointment with the client to undertake the initial assessment and develop a treatment plan.
-The treatment plan will typically recommend counselling, phone support, online support, referral to a group or an alternative service, or a combination of these, as appropriate.
+- Our Triage and Assessment officer will arrange an appointment with the individual to undertake the initial assessment and develop a treatment plan.
+The treatment plan will typically recommend individual counselling, phone or online support via PORTS, referral to a group program or an alternative service, or a combination of these, as appropriate.

 - We will inform the referrer of the treatment plan.
-Where counselling is indicated, both referrer and client will be made aware of the wait time to engage with a counsellor.
-Interim support options will be discussed as appropriate.
+Where counselling is indicated, both the referrer and client will be informed of the wait time to engage with a counsellor.
+Interim support options will be discussed with the individual as appropriate.

-- The Boab Mental Health clinician allocated to deliver the treatment plan will update the referrer periodically with the client’s progress.
+- The Boab Mental Health clinician allocated to deliver the treatment plan will update the referrer periodically with the individual’s progress.